KarloSmircic/noip_api/README.md

 * `getCurrent` function returns current ip saved in your hostname
 * `setDNS` function sets given ip to your hostname
 * `getMyIP` function returns your current public ip address
+* `testOpenPort` function returns if your port is open, closed or filtered(when the routers firewall is blocking it)

 ### Example 1
 ```py